Professional Fire Damage Restoration Services

 The next step is to secure the property by boarding up windows and doors and tarping the roof.
 This helps to prevent further damage from weather, animals, or unauthorized entry.

-Damage Cleanup
+Water and Smoke Damage Cleanup

 Fires are typically extinguished with water, which can cause additional damage to the property.
 The next step in fire damage restoration is to remove any standing water and begin the process of cleaning up smoke and soot damage.